-In this mode, the shoulder belt is automatically prelocked.
-The belt will still retract to remove any slack in the shoulder belt.
-The Automatic Locking Mode is available on all passenger-seating positions with a combination lap/shoulder belt.
-Use the Automatic Locking Mode anytime a child safety seat is installed in a seating position that has a belt with this feature.
+In Automatic Locking Mode, the shoulder belt is automatically pre-locked.
+The seat belt will still retract to remove any slack in the shoulder belt.
+Use the Automatic Locking Mode anytime a child restraint is installed in a seating position that has a seat belt with this feature.
 Children 12 years old and under should always be properly restrained in a vehicle with a rear seat.